ZiminYue/CosmosVision/DevLogs/Research.md

 ### August 4

 - Did some catching up based on the supervisor's feedback, focusing on the future revision of the thesis

+### August 7

+- Created Participant Information and Consent form based on the template